 Typically, sleep would be the last thing on your mind when you want to ramp things up in the bedroom.
 However, the oil contains sclareol, which is estrogen-like in its behavior.

 The Prices refer to Franchomme & Pénoël and their classification of the oil as a stimulant in their book Aromatherapy for Health Professionals (Amazon).

 Clove bud (Syzygium aromaticum)

 Clove bud is another one of those spice oils that can “spice up” your love life.
 The caveat here is to only use oil from the clove bud, rather than oil from the leaf or stem.
 It is an excellent additive to sensual massage oils in moderation.

 Damiana (Turnera diffusa)

 Damiana was the traditional aphrodisiac herb of the ancient Mayans.
 The oil has the constituents of the herb that make it useful for frigidity, impotence, premature ejaculation, and more.

-In Robert Tisserand’s highly regarded text Essential Oil Safety: 2nd Edition, he shows that the oil even has two synonymous botanical names with “aphrodisiac” in them: Turnera diffusa Willd. var. aphrodisiaca or Turnera aphrodisiaca L. F. Ward.
+In Robert Tisserand’s highly regarded text Essential Oil Safety: 2nd Edition (Amazon), he shows that the oil even has two synonymous botanical names with “aphrodisiac” in them: Turnera diffusa Willd. var. aphrodisiaca or Turnera aphrodisiaca L. F. Ward.

-According to Valerie Worwood in The Complete Book of Essential Oils and Aromatherapy, several patents have been awarded that involve using damiana to enhance sexual encounters medicinally.
+According to Valerie Worwood in The Complete Book of Essential Oils and Aromatherapy (Amazon), several patents have been awarded that involve using damiana to enhance sexual encounters medicinally.